cariehl/HexCores/README.md

 ## Description ##

 The hex cores provide power for committing to defense.
 Each core has a different effect if you start your turn with 10 or more Block, after surviving enemy attacks.
-Currently, the cores are triggered by Anchor's bonus block at the start of combat - this was an intentional choice, but may change in the future.

 The three cores are: